- What is RIC One?

 What is the solution?

 RIC One eliminates the labor cost and often the financial cost while enabling the rapid deployment of applications.
 RIC One is a group of centralized services.
-This means data access can be controlled, data can be integrated between systems and single login can be enabled.
+This means that data access can be controlled, data can be integrated between systems can be enabled.
 All of this eliminates hurdles.
 It gets the right tools in the hands of teachers and staff when they’re needed while the district maintains control of district data.
 Data is exchanged locally at each RIC.